soorena110/ReactLightChart/README.md

     pointPosition: { position: 'absolute', left: string, top: string, zIndex:number }; // position of the point on chart. `top` and `left` are calculated by percent.
     props: LineChartProps;    // props passed to LineChart component.
     labels: Label[];          // labels passed to LineChart component, or default value of labels if no label passed to the component.
+    estimatedValues: number[];// values estimated on related curve
+    estimatedValue: number;// value of current line estimated on all curves

     lineIndex: number;        // index of the line containing the rendering point.
     value: number | undefined; // value of the rendering point.